Canada’s response to the situation in Syria

 How Canada is helping

-Since 2016, Canada has committed more than $4.7 billion in funding for Syria and the region, including significant humanitarian, development and stabilization assistance.
+Since 2016, Canada has committed more than $4.7 billion in funding for Syria and the region, including significant humanitarian, development, and stabilization assistance.

 Canada is providing stabilization and security-related assistance to address the impact of the Syrian crisis, both in Syria and in the region.
 These funds promote peacebuilding and social cohesion initiatives that support the reintegration of displaced Syrians, contribute to mine action efforts, help mitigate the threat of chemical weapons and other weapons and materials of mass destruction; assist Jordanian security forces in managing the non-humanitarian aspects of the influx of Syrian refugees, and; contribute to Jordan’s counter-terrorism capacity.
+Further, in February 2025, the Minister of Foreign Affairs enacted a six-month sanctions-exemption general permit allowing all Canadians and persons in Canada to provide financial or related services to, or within Syria, when they are done in support of democratization, stabilization and the delivery of humanitarian assistance to or within Syria.
+This general permit, which was renewed in August 2025, is currently valid until February 23, 2026.

 Refugee resettlement